Concrete structures meant to protect Baltimore bridge appear unchanged for decades

 But the transportation rules don't strictly require that collision-protection structures built with older bridges be fortified or replaced.
 Instead, in 1991, the American Association of State Highway and Transportation Officials set guidelines for assessing bridges to determine whether or not they should be updated.

-Even so, satellite imagery shows the dolphins constructed to protect the Betsy Ross Bridge appear bigger than the ones surrounding the now collapsed bridge in Baltimore, said Kim Roddis, a structural engineer and professor at George Washington University.
+Even so, satellite imagery shows the dolphins constructed around the Betsy Ross Bridge appear more robust than the ones surrounding the now collapsed bridge in Baltimore, said Kim Roddis, a structural engineer and professor at George Washington University.

 "It's definitely more protective," said Roddis.
 "One of those is really quite large."